Fraud and Corruption Conference 2019

 Timothy K. Kuhner - Associate Professor, Auckland Law School

-Timothy Kuhner is an Associate Professor at Auckland Law School whose research focuses on corruption and political finance.
+Timothy Kuhner is an Associate Professor at Auckland Law School.
+His research focuses on corruption and political finance.
 He is the author of Capitalism v.
 Democracy: Money in Politics and the Free Market Constitution.
 He is also the author of various law review articles, including American Plutocracy, American Kleptocracy, and The Corruption of Liberal and Social Democracies - that address the intersection between law, economic inequality, and political inequality.
 In partnership with United Nations Office on Drugs and Crime, Tim produced the documentary The Struggle Against Corruption.

 Anthony Bivona - Unit Chief, FBI Economic Crimes Unit